vasishth/SMLP2018/index.md

 Taught by [Audrey Bürki](https://www.uni-potsdam.de/en/ling/staff-list/audreybuerki.html), [Daniel Schad](https://www.researchgate.net/profile/Daniel_Schad), [Reinhold Kliegl](http://www.uni-potsdam.de/en/cognitive-psychology/staff/kliegl-reinhold.html)

-This course is designed for researchers who are interested in fitting linear mixed models using the lme4 package, but are unsure about how to proceed with advanced topics such as model selection, contrast coding, and visualizing model fit.
+This course is designed for researchers who are interested in fitting linear mixed models using the lme4 package in R, but are unsure about how to proceed with advanced topics such as model selection, contrast coding, and visualizing model fit.

 - Review of linear modeling theory
 - Introduction to linear mixed models